 - a) Identify and realize the most effective methods to eliminate the use of farm machinery during months in which Great Bustards incubate and fledge young, through dialogue with the local farming community and study of practices employed in the European portion of the Great Bustard range.
-Methods may include: - Provision of additional units of farm machinery so that mechanical work can be accomplished during a compressed time period, before or after Great Bustard reproduction. - Research, education and if necessary, subsidies to promote cultivation of alternative crops including perennial crops that do not require mechanical work during the breeding season. - b) Prohibit or limit use of pesticides to increase food base for chicks, and reduce mortality due to mechanical destruction of clutches and broods. - c) Prohibit flood irrigation at breeding sites during the breeding season. - d) Encourage cultivation of a variety of crops at breeding sites to improve habitat heterogeneity.
-This provides diverse habitats appropriate for display, incubation, feeding, and hiding (Kessler 2015; Martín et al. 2012; Faragó et al. 2014), as well as the varying diets of males, females and chicks (Bravo et al. 2016). - e) Research the effectiveness of leaving an "island" of unplowed area around a Great Bustard nest.
+Methods may include: - Provision of additional units of farm machinery so that mechanical work can be accomplished during a compressed time period, before or after Great Bustard reproduction; - Research, education and if necessary, subsidies to promote cultivation of alternative crops including perennial crops that do not require mechanical work during the breeding season. - b) Prohibit or limit the use of pesticides to increase the food base for chicks, and reduce mortality due to mechanical destruction of clutches and broods. - c) Prohibit flood irrigation at breeding sites during the breeding season. - d) Encourage cultivation of a variety of crops at breeding sites to improve habitat heterogeneity.
+This provides diverse habitats appropriate for display, incubation, feeding, and hiding (Martín et al. 2012; Faragó et al. 2014; Kessler 2015), as well as the varying diets of males, females and chicks (Bravo et al. 2016). - e) Research the effectiveness of leaving an "island" of unplowed area around a Great Bustard nest.
 This method requires the training of machinery operators, and that nests be relatively easy to spot.
 While some researchers have reported that the method facilitates successful reproduction (Goroshko 1999), others have observed that it leads to abandonment of the nest or predation within one to two days (Waters 2008).
-Use of this technique should be accompanied by monitoring of reproductive success through repeat observations. - f) Encourage organic farming and consider development of wildlife-friendly certification for producers using methods compatible with Great Bustard reproduction.
-(Reference, for example, the experience of Ibis Rice in Cambodia.)
+Use of this technique should be accompanied by monitoring of reproductive success through repeat observations.

+f) Encourage organic farming and consider development of wildlife-friendly certification for producers using methods compatible with Great Bustard reproduction (e.g., Ibis-friendly rice in Cambodia, Clements et al. 2010).